 The embedded cash conversion option within the 1.25% Notes is required to be separated from the 1.25% Notes and accounted for separately as a derivative liability, with changes in fair value reported in our consolidated statements of operations in other income (expense), net until the cash conversion option settles or expires.
 The initial fair value liability of the embedded cash conversion option was \$82.8 million, which simultaneously reduced the carrying value of the 1.25% Notes (effectively an original issuance discount).
-The embedded cash conversion option is measured and reported at fair value on a recurring basis, within Level 3 of the fair value measurements in Note 1, "Basis of Presentation and Significant Accounting Policies."
-The fair value of the embedded cash conversion option, refer to discussion of fair value measurements in Note 1, "Basis of Presentation and \$105.6 million, respectively.
+The embedded cash conversion option is measured and reported at fair value on a recurring basis, within Level 3 of the fair value hierarchy.
+For further discussion of the inputs used to determine the fair value of the embedded cash conversion option as of December 31, 2014 and 2013 was approximately \$57.8 million and \$105.6 million, respectively.
 For the years ended December 31, 2014 and 2013, the change in the fair value of the embedded cash conversion option resulted in a net gain of \$47.8 million and a net loss of \$22.8 million, respectively.
 These amounts were slightly higher than the net loss and net gain recognized on the 1.25% Call Option over the same respective time periods.